josumsc/twitter-sentiment-analysis/README.md

 This should have created the webapp for you to explore and access it at `http://localhost:8501`.

+The password for the web app is `josumsc2023`, but can be modified by changing the contents of `/.streamlit/secrets.toml` as stated in Streamlit documentation.

 Changes should be reflected in the web app automatically thanks to the volumes of the `docker-compose.yml` file.

 To stop the app, you can use `Ctrl+C` or `docker-compose down` in case you are running it on daemon mode.